redmedical/hvstr/docs/guide/append.md

 ## AppendChild
 Many pages have a complex structure, so the page-objects can become confusing and messy.
-Therefor HVSTR has a solution to build complex pages with a compositional structure.
+Therefor hvstr has a solution to build complex pages with a compositional structure.
 With ```appendChild``` you can composite a new part to the page-object.
 AppendChild expects a
 [```IGenerationInstruction```](../api/core/interfaces/igenerationinstruction.html).
 In the instruct, with the